OrangeFox86/DreamcastControllerUsbPico/README.md

     - C and Z buttons on arcade stick also work
   - Screen interface is working (the "V" in "VMU")
     - Currently just a default screen is sent on connection
+  - Stubs added for all other peripherals (some to be filled in later)
 - Added transmission timeliner so that any peripheral addition is scalable without worrying much about how peripherals may interfere with each other

 ## Why the RP2040 is a Game Changer